secondlevel/NYCU-110-2-Natural-Language-Processing/README.md

 ├─ ...
 ├─ experiment
 │  ├─ ERNIE
+│     ├─ ...
+│     ├─ ...
+│     └─ submission2.csv       <- You should have this file under this directory.
 │  ├─ RoBERTa
+│     ├─ ...
+│     ├─ ...
+│     └─ submission2.csv       <- You should have this file under this directory.
 │  └─ XLNet
+│     ├─ ...
+│     ├─ ...
+│     └─ submission2.csv       <- You should have this file under this directory.
 ├─ ensemble2                   <- The program will create ensemble2 directory.
 │  └─ RoBERTa+ERNIE+XLNet      <- The program will create RoBERTa+ERNIE+XLNet directory.
 │     └─ submission.csv        <- You can find the ensemble result in this position.
 └─ README.md
 ```